 - Dysmenorrhoea usually improves while using Nexplanon®.

 - There is no evidence of delay in return to fertility on removal of Nexplanon®.
-Etonogestrel levels are undetectable four days post removal.
+Etonogestrel levels are undetectable four days following removal.

 - There is no evidence of reduced bone mineral density with Nexplanon®, unlike the contraceptive injection.